Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: A Universal Gate Set in 3D Surface Codes

 where $u\cdot v$ denotes the bitwise binary product between $u$ and $v$ and $|t|$ denotes the Hamming weight of $t$.

 We now calculate $(-1)^{|t\cdot u\cdot v|}$ for each encoded computational basis state.
 We can expand $t\cdot u\cdot v$ as follows:

 where $t'\in G_{0}^{r}$, $u'\in G_{0}^{g}$ and $v'\in G_{0}^{b}$.

 First we consider the term $(t'\cdot u'\cdot v')$, which corresponds to the state $\ket{\overline{000}}$.
 We can find the Hamming weight of this term by considering the support of the stabilizers which correspond to $t'$, $u'$ and $v'$.
-The $t'$ vectors correspond to the $X$ stabilizers of $\mathcal{SC}_{r}$, the $u'$ vectors correspond to the $X$ stabilizers of $\mathcal{SC}_{g}$ and the $v'$ vectors correspond to the $X$ stabilizers of $\mathcal{SC}_{b}$.
-The Hamming weight of the product $t'\cdot u' \cdot v'$ will be equal to the number of lattice vertices where the three $X$ stabilizers (one from each code) act non-trivially.
-We call such a vertex a lattice collision.
+The $t'$ vectors correspond to the $X$ stabilizers of $\mathcal{SC}_{r}$ ($S_{r}^{x}$), the $u'$ vectors correspond to the $X$ stabilizers of $\mathcal{SC}_{g}$ ($S_{g}^{x}$) and the $v'$ vectors correspond to the $X$ stabilizers of $\mathcal{SC}_{b}$ ($S_{b}^{x}$).
+The Hamming weight of the product $t'\cdot u' \cdot v'$ will be equal to the number of vertices in the lattice where the three $X$ stabilizers act non-trivially on the physical qubits of their respective codes.
+In other words, it will be equal to the overlap of the three operators.

-First consider a single $r$-cell stabilizer generator and a single $g$-cell stabilizer generator.
-We say that these two stabilizer generators overlap if they act on qubits which are at the same vertices in the lattice.
-These $r$-cell and $g$-cell $X$ stabilizer generators overlap on an $rg$-face, if they overlap.
-Every $rg$-face in the lattice has an associated $Z$ stabilizer in $\mathcal{SC}_{b}$.
-On the boundaries, $X$ stabilizer generators can be associated with incomplete cells, faces or edges instead of complete cells.
-This means that a single $\mathcal{SC}_{r}$ $X$ stabilizer generator and a single $\mathcal{SC}_{g}$ $X$ stabilizer generator may overlap on an edge instead of an $rg$-face.
-However, as we stipulated earlier, this edge will have an associated $Z$ stabilizer in $\mathcal{SC}_{b}$.